OdinPreston/java-calculator/README.md

 2. [x] ~~Use BigDecimal instead of double.~~
 3. [x] ~~Make a simple GUI interface launchable when ran with no arguments.~~
 4. [x] ~~Add support for negative numbers.~~
-5. [ ] Make the number displayed in GUI copyable to clipboard by clicking.
+5. [x] ~~Make the number displayed in GUI copyable to clipboard by clicking.~~
+6. [ ] Configure GUI to take input from keyboard as well.